-The following factors shall be considered in the board's determination of whether a student will receive academic or vocational-technical credit toward the graduation requirements set out by the board for a course at a post-secondary educational institution.
+The following factors shall be considered in the board's determination of whether a student will receive academic or career and technical credit toward the graduation requirements set out by the board for a course at a post-secondary educational institution:

-- The course is taken from a public or accredited private postsecondary education institution. - A comparable course is not offered in the school district.
-A comparable course is one in which the subject matter or the purposes and objectives of the course are similar, in the judgment of the board, to a course offered in the school district. - The course is in the discipline areas of mathematics, science, social sciences, humanities, vocational-technical education, or a course offered in the community college career options program. - The course is a credit-bearing course that leads to a degree. - · The course is not religious or sectarian. - The course meets any other requirements set out by the board.

-The student must demonstrate proficiency in the content areas of reading, mathematics and science as demonstrated in School Board Policy 604.7.
+- the course is taken from a public or accredited private postsecondary education institution; - a comparable course is not offered in the school district.
+A comparable course is one in which the subject matter or the purposes and objectives of the course are similar, in the judgment of the board, to a course offered in the school district; - the course is in the discipline areas of mathematics, science, social sciences, humanities, vocational-technical education, or a course offered in the community college career options program; - the course is a credit-bearing course that leads to a degree; - the course is not religious or sectarian; - the course meets any other requirements set out by the board; and - the student must demonstrate proficiency in the content areas of reading, mathematics and science as demonstrated in School Board Policy 604.7.